patrickboehnke/patrickboehnke.github.io/_posts/2021-06-22-OpenTelemetryMetrics.md

 ---
 layout: post
-title: Hello and Welcome!
+title: OpenTelemetry Metrics: Efficient?
 ---

-# Mission
-To help people solve challenges by understanding and modeling data.
+# What you're getting by reading this
+-

+# The problem with Metrics